vanlooverenkoen/flutter_cast_ui/README.md

 # cast_ui

-A plugin that simplifies the cast plugin by providing a basic U
+A plugin that simplifies the cast plugin by providing a basic UI